lsst/citizen-science/tutorials/index.rst

 **Notebook:** ``01_Introduction_to_Citsci_Pipeline.ipynb``

-Start with this notebook to learn how to create a Zooniverse project with Rubin.
-It explains how to create a Zooniverse project, send images from the Rubin Science Platform (RSP) to Zooniverse, and retrieve raw classifications.
+Start with this notebook to learn how to create a Zooniverse project with Rubin, send images from the Rubin Science Platform (RSP) to Zooniverse, and retrieve raw classifications.

 +++++++++++++++++++++++++++++++++++++++
 Create an Image Flipbook on Zooniverse